miratcan/kaydet/README.md

 ## Customizable Settings

-You can configure "logme" to your preferences with customizable options, including file naming conventions, text editor that you want to use, entry format.
+You can configure "kaydet" to your preferences with customizable options, including file naming conventions, text editor that you want to use, entry format.